 Mr. Nathan provides clients facing SEC and FINRA examinations and enforcement investigations with detailed guidance and counsel related to broker-dealer supervisory procedures, sales practices, research, anti-money laundering, product disclosure and supervision, and securities and broker registration.
 He also represents clients in SEC investigations involving financial reporting, insider trading, the JOBS Act, Dodd-Frank Act, ETFs, and the EB-5 Visa program.
 On the derivatives side, he represents energy companies and traders and other market participants in CFTC and derivatives SRO investigations.
 Mr. Nathan also speaks and writes frequently on a wide range of topics concerning financial institutions and enforcement.

-A former Assistant U.S. Attorney for the Southern District of New York (2005 – 2014), where he was a member of the Securities and Commodities Fraud Unit (2010 – 2014), Mr. Ingoglia served as the lead attorney in numerous federal jury trials and complex white collar investigations.
-He represented the Government in the trial and conviction of former SAC Capital portfolio manager Mathew Martoma, in the largest insider trading scheme ever charged; led the investigation in the so-called "London Whale" case that resulted in charges against two former JP Morgan traders, alleging the deliberate mismarking of complex securities in order to hide losses; and led the investigation that led to the conviction of former Credit Suisse executives and traders for deliberately overstating the value of certain real estate backed securities, in United States v.
-Kareem Serageldin, one of the few successful criminal prosecutions arising out of the financial crisis.
+Previously, Gene was an Assistant U.S. Attorney for the Southern District of New York and a member of the Securities and Commodities Fraud Unit, serving as the lead attorney in numerous federal jury trials and complex white collar investigations.
+In that position, he represented the government in the trial and conviction of former SAC Capital portfolio manager Mathew Martoma in the largest insider trading scheme ever charged; and conducted the investigation that led to the conviction of former bank executives and traders for deliberately overstating the value of certain real estate backed securities, one of the few successful criminal prosecutions of individual executives arising out of the financial crisis.